bhushank-bwd/my-youtube/user_guide.md

 ## Clear unwanted code

-    > clear unwanted code in app.js & app.js and check all is working
+> Clear unwanted code in app.js & app.js and check all is working

 ## setup tailwind